KimB81/CI-MS1-Project/README.md

 - ___Functionality___
     - My functionality testing was done using differnet browsers and their Developer tools throughout the project to test and resolve any issues with responsiveness or styling.
 - ___Compatibility___
-    - I tested the functionality over the following different browsers and mobile devices:
+    - I tested the functionality over the following different browsers and devices:
         - MacBook Air:
             - Google Chrome
             - Safari